kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

  5. copy the OpenCore folders BOOT and OC to the EFI folder on your USB stick
  6. insert the USB stick on the IdeaPad, press the power button and then repeatedly "F12" to select the USB in the boot manager
  7. you should (hopefully) be able to see the OpenCore boot picker with the option to "Install macOS..."

+### Advanced BIOS modification
+**Warning: this can potentially damage or brick your BIOS.**

+To achieve 4k@30Hz over HDMI 1.4 and overall better iGPU performance it´s necessary to change the "DVMT pre-allocated" and "total DVMT pre-allocated" in the BIOS.
+Lenovo is locking down the BIOS so only a few options are available to the normal user and even the moddified GRUB shell method (explained [here] (https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock)) is blocked by Lenovo.
+However there´s another method to change hidden BIOS settings without actually modding the BIOS: via the RU.efi tool as explained [here](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/).

+You can follow that guide to change the DVMT.
+Instead of "CFG" search through your extracted BIOS file for "DVMT" and note down the VarOffsets.
+Then proceed with the RU-tool like the guide explaines.

+There´s a sample picture on how these values can look like provided in the repo.
+These values may vary for each BIOS version and/ or motherboard, so do not at all use the shown values!